Solid fast and easy to install!

 A very easy to use and fast enclosure for everyday use.

 Up to 2TB limit, solid design, includes everything you need and very easy installation.

 No cooling fan (not really needed though).

-Inside the box you will find the Consus enclosure itself, a USB 3.0 cable, an AC power adapter and a quick user guide.
+Inside the box, you will find the Consus enclosure itself, a USB 3.0 cable, an AC power adapter, and a quick user guide.
 The overall exterior of the enclosure is clean looking and solid.
-While I don’t really care how it looks as long as it does what it says, but doesn’t hurt to look good while you are at it.
+While I don’t really care how it looks as long as it does what it says but doesn’t hurt to look good while you are at it.
 The LED light is on the base stand itself instead of the front or the back like on other enclosures.
-Steady blue light means the power is on and the drive is idle, but a flashing light means the drive is being accessed.
-There is nothing on the left and right sides of the enclosure besides the Eagle Tech logos.
+The steady blue light means the power is on and the drive is idle, but a flashing light means the drive is being accessed.
+There is nothing on the left and right sides of the enclosure beside the Eagle Tech logos.
 The front of the enclosure has a grill so air can flow easily and keep the drive cool.
-The back has the power switch, a power input and a USB 3.0 port.
-There is only one small screws on the bottom of the base stand that will allow you to slide the disk mounting tray out to install a hard drive.
+The back has the power switch, power input, and a USB 3.0 port.
+There is only one small screw on the bottom of the base stand that will allow you to slide the disk mounting tray out to install a hard drive.
 The tray has the PCB on the front portion where the hard drive will connect to the SATA II connector.

-THe installation is very simple–just open one screw, slide the tray out, insert a SATA drive, secure the hard drive with screw on the bottom, slide the tray back in place and replace the screw on the base stand.
+The installation is very simple–just open one screw, slide the tray out, insert a SATA drive, secure the hard drive with a screw on the bottom, slide the tray back in place and replace the screw on the base stand.
 Then plug in the power adapter and the supplied USB 3.0 cable and you are all set to go.
-Oh don’t forget to plug the other end of the USB cable to your computer.
+Oh, don’t forget to plug the other end of the USB cable to your computer.

 |Motherboard||Gigabyte GA-870A-UD3 AM3 (USB 3.0)|